stitchdata/docs/_saas-integrations/salesforce/salesforce-latest.md

           Next, you'll define the percentage of your standard API quota Stitch is allowed to use.
 If these limits are reached, Stitch will pause replication and resume when additional quota becomes available.

-          {% include note.html content="Even if you choose the Bulk API for extraction, Stitch still requires usage of Salesforce's REST API to detect changes and additions to objects and fields." %}
+          {% include note.html type="single-line" content="Even if you choose the Bulk API for extraction, Stitch still requires usage of Salesforce's REST API to detect changes and additions to objects and fields." %}

           Before defining these limits, we recommend reviewing your overall API usage in Salesforce to ensure Stitch or other apps won't be negatively impacted.
 This [Salesforce community topic](https://success.salesforce.com/answers?id=90630000000DOzAAAW) can help you locate your current API quota and usage.